mindis/retailer-docs/Supplier FAQ test.rst

 +++++++++++++++++++++++++++++
 The benefit of self-billing allows Rangespan to pay in a timely fashion.
 Payment will be made 7 days or earlier after each month end.

-I’ve just received my invoice, and there seems to be a miscalculation.
+I've just received my invoice, and there seems to be a miscalculation.
 Who should I talk to?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Note that your invoice is generated from the cost prices in your inventory feed.
 Kindly double-check these before emailing supplier-accounts@rangespan.com for invoice-related queries.